mathwhiz1212/proxmox-notes/PfSense.md

 Check `Discard` and `SSD emulation` (you may need to check `Advanced` to see this.
 Leave the other defaults, and especially leave backups checked and DO NOT check skip replication.
 It is needed for ZFS replication-backed high-availability setups.

 Under CPU, give it 2 cores.

-You can adjust the type to the lowest version your CPUs support for best performance:
+You can adjust the type to the lowest version your oldest CPU in the cluster supports for best performance: https://qemu.readthedocs.io/en/master/system/qemu-cpu-models.html

 In absolutely identical CPUs through the entire cluster, you can use `host`.

-If you do not have absolutely identical CPUs, this will break moving VMs between nodes, or replication.
+Choose the wrong `type` will break moving VMs between nodes, and replication, so if you're new, you can just leave the default `x86-64-v2-AES` value.

+Memory: 1024MB
+Uncheck ballooning device.
+This is normally a good thing, but for this use case, we're leaving it off.

+Network

+We're using our `vmbr0` Linux bridge and our management network VLAN (400 in my case).

+Uncheck firewall.

+Click next.
+Check "Start on creation".

+Click on the `pfsense1` VM and the options tab.
+Double-left click on `protection`, check enabled, and click ok.

-Enable protection under `pfsense1` > options to prevent against accidental deletion.
+This helps prevent against accidental deletion.

-Don't check the guest editions checkmark on the pfSense VM in Proxmox.
+# Installing PfSense
+Click on the console tab.

 ## Configuration